Skip to content

 • Updated January 2026

-This guide covers using Terraform to deploy and manage Confluent Cloud infrastructure for Flink applications.
-Terraform is well suited for managing the following components:
+This guide covers using Terraform to deploy and manage Confluent Cloud infrastructure for Kafka and Flink applications.

 Overview